 According to the FCC rules, the Annual EEO Public File Report covers activities during the period from

 Oct.
-1, 2010, through Sept.
-30, 2011.
+1, 2009, through Sept.
+30, 2010.
 However, the FCC has issued a public notice allowing nonexempt SEUs to opt to "cut off" the reporting period up to 10 days before Sept.
-30. This gives the SEU a period of time in which to prepare the report and place it in the public file, and upload it to the website, before the June 1 deadline.
+30. This gives the SEU a period of time in which to prepare the report and place it in the public file, and upload it to the website, before the Oct.
+1 deadline.
 If you elect to use this 10-day grace period, be sure that the next reporting period begins the day after the cut-off date that you select.
-For example, if the Nonexempt SEU has cut off the reporting as of Oct.
-25, 2011, for this year's report, then next year the Nonexempt SEU must use the period beginning on Oct.
-26, 2011, for the 2012 report.
+For example, if the Nonexempt SEU has cut off the reporting as of Sept.
+25, 2010, for this year's report, next year the Nonexempt SEU must use the period beginning on Sept.
+26, 2010, for the 2010 report.

 Job openings must be "widely disseminated"

 In several recent decisions, the FCC made clear that wide dissemination of information about job opportunities at broadcast stations cannot be achieved solely by posting information about job openings on websites.
 Instead, the FCC’s decisions make clear that additional recruitment sources must be used in order to ensure that the notice of the job opening reaches all groups within a community.
 As a result of the failure to widely disseminate information about job openings, as well as other EEO rule infractions found in these cases, the FCC imposed fines ranging from $3,000 to $12,000.